wechaty/docusaurus/_posts/2017-01-06-wechaty-101-presentation.md

 ---
 layout: post
-title: Wechaty 101: A Introduction from v0.0 to v0.7
+title: 'Wechaty 101: A Introduction from v0.0 to v0.7'
 date: '2017-01-06 10:0:0 +0800'
 author: zixia
 categories: guide